home-assistant/home-assistant.io/source/_components/sensor.forecast.markdown

 ha_release: pre 0.7
 ---

 The `forecast` platform uses the [Forecast.io](https://forecast.io/) web service as a source of meteorological data for your location.
-The location is based on the `longitude` and `latitude` coordinates configured in `configuration.yaml`.
+The location is based on the `longitude` and `latitude` coordinates configured in your `configuration.yaml` file.
 The coordinates are auto-detected but to take advantage of the hyper-local weather reported by forecast.io, you can refine them down to your exact home address.
-GPS coordinates can be found by using Google Maps and clicking on your home.
+GPS coordinates can be found by using [Google Maps]() and clicking on your home or [Openstreetmap](http://www.openstreetmap.org/).

 You need an API key which is free but requires [registration](https://developer.forecast.io/register).
 You can make up to 1000 calls per day for free which means that you could make one approximately every 86 seconds.